 Chronic sinus infections are caused by a variety of bacteria.
-When an initial course of broad-spectrum antibiotic has failed to adequately treat sinusitis, an endoscopically guided culture becomes a very important tool.
+When an initial course of broad-spectrum antibiotic has failed to adequately treat sinusitis, endoscopically guided sinus cultures become a very important tool.
 It is a useful procedure in appropriately treating the infection and eradicating the offending bacteria.

 Usually, culture results take 2-3 business days to get back, but can take longer depending if bacteria is present or not.

-Direct culture of sinus drainage are important in order to initiate culture directed antibiotic treatment.
+Direct cultures of sinus drainage are important in order to initiate the best antibiotic treatment.
 This allows Dr. Sikand to specifically target the bacteria that is causing persistent sinus infections.
-This results in a higher success rate for treatment and improvement in your symptoms.
+This type of test results in a higher success rate for treatment and improvement in your symptoms.
 This method is also used in the operative setting during sinus surgeries.

 What People Say About Us!